 Artificial intelligence.
-I would start a consulting company to help businesses with implementing artificial intelligence.
-Most business owners don’t understand AI.
-There are so many different aspects to AI, from marketing data to chat bots, that can help businesses grow.
-If there were consultants who could look at a business and help the owner understand the benefits, costs and time to implement, I think you could do very well learning about this area of technology.
+I would start a consulting company to help businesses understand and implement different forms of artificial intelligence in their businesses.
+Most business owners don’t understand AI at all.
+There are so many different aspects to AI, from marketing, customer service, data and chat bots, that can help businesses grow, cut costs and be more efficient, but it is all very confusing and black box.
+If there were consultants who could look at a business and help owners understand the benefits, costs, time to implement and rewards, I think someone could do very well with a consulting business in this area.

 What is the best $100 you recently spent?
 What and why?

 I purchased three physical copies of “Oh, the Places You’ll Go!” by Dr. Seuss and gave them to my three children.
 We read them together and they loved it.
-It’s a great book about life’s ups and downs.
-A few day’s later some of their friends were reading it and laughing about how it was written, but they all got the point.
-With so many digital books, it was great to see them reading a real book and getting excited about flipping the pages to see what was next.
+It’s a great book about all of life’s ups and downs.
+A few days later some of their friends were reading it and laughing about how it was written, but they all got the point.
+With so many digital books, it was great to see them flipping actual pages to see what was next in the book.